The VITA program is sponsored by WWU’s Beta Alpha Psi in cooperation with the Internal Revenue Service.

 Start thinking about your schedule for February through April – be ready (in January) to contact the coordinators of the sites that you choose with the dates and times that you’re available!

 THANK YOU FOR YOUR TIME, ENERGY AND SUPPORT!!

 WWU VITA Coordinator, WWU Beta Alpha Psi and Accounting Society, Western Washington University Department of Accounting, CBE Parks Hall 451, 516 High Street, MS 9071, Bellingham, WA 98225-9071, firstname.lastname@example.org

 ALL VITA volunteers are to be certified for the Volunteer Standards of Conduct AND Advanced Training.
 To do this you must pass the online VITA Tests (Volunteer Standards of Conduct (VSOC), & Advanced Test) with a score of 80% on EACH segment.
 (The Military, International, & Foreign Student segments are NOT part of the WWU VITA program; the Advanced Test includes all the material covered in the Basic Test, so do NOT do the separate Basic Test.)
 ALL volunteers MUST turn in the final Volunteer Agreement showing that the volunteer has completed both required VITA tests (VSOC and Advanced), and has completed the required Intake/Interview & Quality Review Training.
-The Volunteer Agreement must be turned in to the WWU VITA Coordinator by January 26, 2015, since we must have your Volunteer Agreement BEFORE you can volunteer.
-(See the WWU VITA Resources page for more information.)
+The Volunteer Agreement must be turned in to the WWU VITA Coordinator by January 25, 2016, since we must have your Volunteer Agreement BEFORE you can volunteer.
+(See the WWU VITA Resources page [available the first week of December] for more information.)